 Time Out says

-Chris, a serious young photographer (Daniel Kaluuya), clearly adores Rose (Girls’ Allison Williams).
-Still, their imminent trip out of the city to her family’s secluded mansion fills him with dread.
-That randomly darting deer they smash with their car on the way up doesn’t help Chris’s fraying nerves, and the way the animal stares him down during its last gasps feels like a warning.
+Serious young photographer Chris (British actor Daniel Kaluuya), clearly adores Rose (Allison Williams, Marnie from ‘Girls’).
+Still, their trip out of the city to her family’s secluded mansion in the suburbs fills him with dread.
+That deer they crash into on the drive up doesn’t help Chris’s fraying nerves – and the way the animal stares him down during its last gasps feels like a warning.

 Cast and crew